-Imagine that your website is like a complex building, composed of countless repetitive or similar components: header, footer, navigation menu, article list cards, product showcase blocks, sidebar, etc.If there is no componentization, every time we build a new page, we may need to draw these components from scratch, or simply copy and paste the code in a brute force manner.This development mode is not only inefficient, but will also lay heavy hidden dangers for future maintenance.Once a public component needs to be modified, you will have to check and update all the pages that reference it one by one, which is undoubtedly a time-consuming and labor-intensive nightmare.
+Imagine that your website is like a complex building, composed of countless repetitive or similar components: headers, footers, navigation menus, article list cards, product display blocks, sidebars, and so on.If there is no componentization, every time we build a new page, we may need to draw these components from scratch, or simply copy and paste the code in a brute force manner.This development model is not only inefficient, but also lays heavy pitfalls for future maintenance.Once a public component needs to be modified, you will have to check and update all the pages that refer to it one by one, which is undoubtedly a nightmare that takes time and effort.

 Eliminate redundancy, unify management: the cornerstone of componentization

-includeThe most direct benefit of the tag is the complete elimination of code redundancy.For example, the website's header and footer appear on almost every page.partial/header.htmlandpartial/footer.htmlSuch an independent file, and place it in the template directory underpartial/the code snippet directory.
+includeThe most direct benefit of tags is that it completely eliminates code redundancy.For example, the header and footer of a website, which almost appear on every page.In AnQi CMS, you can abstract them separatelypartial/header.htmlandpartial/footer.htmlSuch an independent file, and place it in the template directorypartial/In the code snippet directory.

 When a new page needs to include a header and footer, you just need to write in the main template file: